Cardinals vs. Cubs Player Props Betting Odds

-Player props are listed for Cody Bellinger and Paul Goldschmidt, among others, when the Chicago Cubs host the St. Louis Cardinals at Wrigley Field on Tuesday at 7:40 PM ET.
+Player prop betting options for Paul Goldschmidt, Cody Bellinger and others are available in the St. Louis Cardinals-Chicago Cubs matchup at Wrigley Field on Wednesday, starting at 7:40 PM ET.

 Bet on this matchup or its props with DraftKings!